joejordan241/osticket-prereqs/README.md

 <img src="https://i.imgur.com/sVkdwcR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step I had to install MySQL inorder to install osTicket.
-MySQL is required for osTicket to store all the critical information related to tickets,users,agents,and system settings.
+In this step, I had to install MySQL to install osTicket.
+MySQL is required for osTicket to store all the critical information related to tickets, users, agents, and system settings.
 </p>
 <br />